 The provision for long service leave includes all pro-rata entitlements where employees have not yet completed the required period of service and also those where employees are entitled to pro-rata payments.
+The entire amount is presented as non-current as no material amounts are expected to be settled within the next 12 months.

-21. CONTRIBUTED EQUITY
+20. CONTRIBUTED EQUITY